-Before developing the HACCP system it is important to ensure that an adequate sanitation system (sanitation standard operating procedures) is in place to guarantee compliance with Good Manufacturing Practices (GMPs) and basic sanitation procedures.
+Before developing the HACCP system it is important to ensure that an adequate sanitation system (sanitation standard operating procedures - SSOPs) is in place for compliance with FSIS regulation.
+GMPs and SOPs are also important because they establish basic operational parameters for the production of safe food.